-Car sharing and car club schemes tend to reduce the number of journey trips and reduce emissions.
+Car sharing and car club schemes tend to reduce the number of journey trips and hence, reduce emissions.
 Car sharing is when two or more people travel together for all or part of one trip.
 This can be done informally or via an organised car share scheme.
 The best developed schemes are targeted at the daily commute.
 Companies may promote them as part of their travel plan.
 Local authorities can promote car sharing across an entire area involving many employers.

 Commercially based car clubs operate in many urban areas and numerous community based clubs are run on a social enterprise basis.